U.S. Embassy in Nicaragua voices concerns over Chinese-led canal

-MANAGUA The U.S. Embassy in Nicaragua said on Tuesday it was concerned by a lack of information surrounding the planned $50 billion (33 billion pounds), Chinese-led canal that would bisect the poor Central American nation.
+MANAGUA Jan 6 The U.S. Embassy in Nicaragua said on Tuesday it was concerned by a lack of information surrounding the planned $50 billion, Chinese-led canal that would bisect the poor Central American nation.

 HKND Group is controlled by a little-known Chinese mogul, Wang Jing, who said the Chinese government is not behind the project.
 But his reluctance to reveal his financiers has led many to speculate he enjoys Beijing's tacit backing.